 In the Child & Family Life Education Center we believe in childhood.
 It is a temporary state of being that holds the promise of adolescence and emerging adulthood.

-The Child & Family Life Education Center functions as the practicum site for the Department of Human Services & Community Leadership (HSCL) courses and serves families with young children by providing enrichment for infants, toddlers, and preschoolers up to kindergarten age.
+The Child & Family Life Education Center functions as the practicum site for the Department of Human Services (HSL) courses and serves families with young children by providing enrichment for infants, toddlers, and preschoolers up to kindergarten age.

 Students in the Department of Child & Family Life Education Center are able to engage in research early in their college career which results in meaningful research and outcomes, participation in professional conferences and publications, thus preparing them to move into their selective fields upon degree completion.